CU-DBMI/redirects/README.md

 If your existing website is built and hosted in a different way, this approach would require modification[^3] and might not be appropriate for you.

+[^1]:
-[^1]: This approach performs redirects "client-side" rather than "server-side".
+    This approach performs redirects "client-side" rather than "server-side".
     Because of this, your redirect list cannot be _encrypted_, it can only be _obfuscated_ such that it is not searchable or human-readable.
     Anyone with some coding knowledge could still figure out all of your redirect lists with some effort.

+[^2]:
-[^2]: The analytics service you're using _should_ be able to capture all the necessary stats in time, before the redirection happens.
-Google Analytics has been tested and seems to work, but these services are usually closed source, so we can't know for sure.
+    The analytics service you're using _should_ be able to capture all its stats in time, before the redirection happens.
+    Google Analytics has been tested and seems to work, but these services are usually closed source, so we can't say for certain that all services will work 100% correctly 100% of the time.

 [^3]: You would need to modify the `deploy.yaml` workflow to be able to commit/push/upload the result to wherever your website is, integrate it into your code as appropriate, and trigger a re-build of your website.